failsafe-lib/failsafe.dev/retry.md

 ## Event Listeners

-In addition to the standard [policy listeners][policy-listeners], a [RetryPolicy] can notify you when an execution attempt fails or before a retry is performed:
+In addition to the standard [policy listeners][policy-listeners], a [RetryPolicy] can notify you when an execution attempt fails or before a retry is to be attempted:

 ```java
 retryPolicy